-Florida Democrat Nelson sues state to force hand recount of ballots
+In U.S. Senate race, Florida Democrat sues seeking hand recount of county

 State election officials earlier completed an electronic recount of ballots, triggered under state law after initial Nov.
 6 election tallies showed Scott with a narrow margin of victory over the three-term incumbent.
 The Florida Secretary of State’s office did not immediately release updated election results after the recount.

-“We have sued Palm Beach County and the Florida Sec of State to require a hand count of all ballots in the county due to systematic machine failure during the machine recount,” Nelson’s attorney, Marc Elias, said on Twitter on Thursday.
+“We have sued Palm Beach County and the Florida Sec of State to require a hand count of all ballots in the county due to systematic machine failure during the machine recount,” Nelson’s attorney, Marc Elias, said on Twitter.

+Palm Beach County officials said the machines they were using to recount ballots overheated and caused the county to miss the deadline for completing an electronic recount.

-The recount concluded after U.S. District Judge Mark Walker in Tallahassee, Florida, cleared the way to include ballots from as many as 5,000 people across the state who submitted ballots by mail that were rejected by election officials.
+The state electronic recount concluded after U.S. District Judge Mark Walker in Tallahassee, Florida, cleared the way to include ballots from as many as 5,000 people across the state who submitted ballots by mail that were rejected by election officials.
 A Georgia federal judge issued a similar ruling as that state worked to resolve a close governor’s race.

 In Florida, the recount of close races and attendant legal disputes over the validity of votes have stirred memories of the 2000 U.S. presidential election, when the U.S. Supreme Court stopped an ongoing recount in the state and sent George W. Bush to the White House.

-Initial counts before the recount showed Florida’s outgoing governor, Republican Rick Scott, leading in his bid to unseat U.S. Senator Bill Nelson.
+Initial counts before the recount showed Scott, Florida’s outgoing governor, leading in his bid to unseat Nelson.
 Republican Ron DeSantis led Democrat Andrew Gillum in the governor’s race.

 The Scott campaign in a statement said its margin of victory had increased moderately as a result of the recount and called on Nelson to concede.